xinchaosong/xinchaosong.github.io/index.md

 ### Ph.D.
 Candidate in Computer Science

-Clarkson University, Potsdam, New York, 2021 - Present
+Clarkson University, Potsdam, New York, 2025

 ### Master of Science in Computer Science